 Psychotherapy is a set of techniques that can be used to address a variety of behavioral, emotional, or mental health issues.
-Techniques may include talking and reflective listening, cognitive reframing, counseling parents and care givers, recommendations for behavior change, and for children, play therapy.
-Psychotherapy may be individual, family, group, or couples.
+Techniques may include talking and reflective listening, cognitive reframing, counseling parents and caregivers, recommendations for behavior change, and for children, play therapy.
+Psychotherapy may be practiced with individuals, families, groups, or couples.
 Gary Yorke, Ph.D. has been providing psychotherapy for over 20 years.

 When should I refer to a Mental Health Professional?

 If any of the following persists longer than two weeks:

 Immediate referral is warranted if someone is aggressive, suicidal, is abusing drugs or alcohol, or there has been an extreme change in behavior.